turingschool/front-end-curriculum/projects/flash-cards.md

 _Note: Solving some of these problems may require modifying pre-existing code that was given to you_

+***Use a project board to guide your workflow**
+Use a tool like GitHub pages or Trello to split up iteration items into small tasks.

 ***Build out another study/flashcards dataset*** Create a new dataset that is structured similarily to our prototypes dataset.
 This dataset should be reviewing another fundamental topic and should live in the same `data.js` file..
 Update your application so that once the first `Round` is over (and thus, the `Game` is over), a new `Round` starts with the new dataset that you've created.